Graduate Student Supervision

 My research program is reflective of my pluralist approach and is inclusive of projects within positivist, interpretive and critical paradigms.
 I believe that this pragmatism has the greatest utility in addressing the theory practice gap in nursing and is consistent with my research and practice goals.
 As an expert nurse with a busy clinical practice that has extended from the in-patient to community/out-patient environments, I have the ability to generate research questions that address practice needs and designs that are relevant, feasible and appropriate to the sector of interest.
 As a result, my research program is grounded squarely in the practice paradigm and addresses my overarching interest of Patient Safeguarding.
 My projects fall under the Queen’s Nursing and Health Research: Populations with Complex Health Conditions and Health Care Quality.

-I currently practice at Hotel Dieu Hospital in the interdisciplinary chronic pain clinic one day/week and am credentialed within the Medical Staff of both HDH and Kingston General Hospital.
+I currently practice at Hotel Dieu Hospital in the interdisciplinary chronic pain clinic one day/week and am credentialed as a nurse practitioner within the Kingston Health Sciences Centre.
 I hold a joint appointment to the Department of Anesthesiology and Perioperative Medicine and have particular expertise in complex chronic pain care and non-pharmacologic therapies.